AnotherCraft/ac-docs/docs/content/yaml.md

     * For example `centerSize: [1, 0.5, 2]` would create a bounding box `lo=[0, 0.25, -0.5] hi=[1, 0.75, 1.5]` for block colliders or `lo=[-0.5, -0.25, -1] hi=[0.5, 0.25, 1]` for entity colliders
   * If the value is a 6-size sequence, the first argument is constructed from the first three values and the second argument from the second three values.
     * For example `box: [0, 1, 2, 3, 4, 5]` would create a bounding box `lo=[0, 1, 2] hi=[3, 4, 5]`

+* **Inline mod api functions** (represented by the `ModAPIInlineFunction` class) accept either:

+  * Numerical value if the function expects `float` return type (in this case the value is static and the mod api backend is not used at all)

+  * `true`, `false`, `0` or `1` if the function expects `bool` return type (ditto about the staticity)

+  * Callback name that that is registered in the `mod.ts` code file with the `::` prefix added.
+The callback has to be registered through the `ac.registerCallback` function.
+So for example your `mod.ts` file would contain:
+    ```typescript
+    export var treeParams_oak = ac.registerCallback((a: ac.TreeGrowthParamsArgs) : ac.TreeGrowthParams => {
+    	let r = new ac.TreeGrowthParams();
+    	r.sideBranchInvestment = a.depth > 1 ?
+0.8 : 0.2;
+    	r.growAlongProbability = a.length < 3 ?
+1 : 0.95;
+    	r.growUpwardsProbability = a.depth > 0 ?
+0.2 : 0.95;
+    	r.growHorizontallyProbability = 0.95;
+    	r.branchHorizontallyProbability = mapClamp(0, 0.7, 2, 8, a.length + a.depth * 2);
+    	r.leavesProbability = mapClamp(0, 0.9, 0, 2, a.depth);
+    	return r;
+    });
+    ```

+    And you would refer to this function in yaml as:
+    ```YAML
+    - uid: block.core.sapling.oak
+      components:
+        - component: DiagonalCrossShape
+          texture:
+            file: sapling_oak.png
+            alphaChannel: alphaTest

+        - component: TreeSapling
+          trunkBlock: block.core.trunk.oak
+          leavesBlock: block.core.leaves.oak
+          growPoints: 1024
+          selfInvestment: 0.5
+          growthParams: ::treeParams_oak # Reference to a function inside mod.ts
+    ```

+  * Inline code straight up included in the yaml.
+The default paramater names are defined in the `ModABIValueMeta` class template specialization for a given parameter type.
+For example see how the `value` computed property is defined in the bustrix AND gate:
+    ```YAML
+    - uid: block.core.bustrixAndGate
+      preset: preset.block.core.bustrixGate
+      components:
+        - component: BustrixBooleanInput
+          uid: input_a
+          name: a

+        - component: BustrixBooleanInput
+          uid: input_b
+          name: b

+        - component: BustrixBooleanOutput
+          property: value

+        - component: ComputedBooleanProperty
+          name: value
+          value: block.booleanProperty("a") && block.booleanProperty("b") # This is an inline AssemblyScript code
+          cachingMethod: serverCached
+          propertyChangeTriggers: [a, b]
+    ```

 ## Example files